vngnc3/nft-snapshot/README.md

 - Make a new `.env` file in the directory with your Alchemy API key like so:
 > `ALCHEMY_KEY="<YOUR-ALCHEMY-KEY-GOES-HERE>"`

-- Configure the snapshot in `config.json` file:
+- Configure the snapshot in `config.json`:
-> - Set the contract address,
+> - `address` target contract/collection address to be snapshotted,
-> - Target block (leave empty for latest block),
+> - `block` target block to snapshot from (leave empty to the get latest block),
-> - withBalances
+> - `withBalances` set to true to snapshot owner and their balances,
+> - `tokenid` filter the tokenid to be snapshotted (for semi-fungible token standard).
+Leave it empty to omit filter.

 - Run `node index` to snapshot.